Privileged Access Management

 Authorization CR-12345 · expired 10:00

 Three different systems.
-One identity, one ticket, one audit chain.
-The mediation layer is just how the model reaches each surface — the consistency is the product.
+One change, one identity, one audit chain.
+The mediation layer is just how the process reaches each surface — the consistency is the product.

-The chain ties every action to Alice and her ticket — whatever credential actually logs in at the target.
-That's a per-asset policy decision, not a fixed model:
+The chain ties every action to the real actor and the approved change — whatever identity actually logs in at the target.
+That's a per-asset policy decision, not a fixed model, and it works for a person or an automation alike:

 Native · cert / PKINIT

 The user's own identity authenticates.
-Oracle, Windows, and the cluster see alice as a first-class principal.
+Oracle, Windows, and the cluster see the real principal.
 Strongest attribution, no shared accounts.

-A short-lived account derived from Alice is created at session start and torn down at the end.
+A short-lived identity is provisioned at session start and removed at the end.
 No standing identity to inherit or replay.

 Existing vaulted account